-I’ve had a camera in my hands since my first Kodak Instamatic in grade school, a gift from my parents to shoot snippets of my expat life in Europe.
+I’ve had a camera in my hands since my first Kodak Instamatic 124 in grade school, a gift from my parents to shoot snippets of my expat life.
 I’ve also had an enduring love for animals, nature and ecology.
-But, it wasn’t until I volunteered at a wildlife hospital in the San Francisco Bay Area that my passion for photography merged with my environmental advocacy.
+But, it wasn’t until I volunteered at wildlife hospital in the San Francisco Bay Area that my passion for photography merged with my environmental advocacy.
 Working in wildlife rehabilitation gave me an intimate view into the lives and struggles of species so often inaccessible and removed from our own.

 I do my best to paint my experience and theirs in pixels … that heart-stopping moment when ten thousand Snow Geese take flight overhead … when an old elk bugles under the season’s first snow drops … when a pod of Orcas glides past the boat, sharing the pulse of the ocean.
 Through the intimacy of my lens, I hope to promote love and appreciation for our fellow beings, their lives interwoven with our own.

 Animals are, indeed, our “fellow prisoners of splendor,” as Henry Beston once wrote.
 They, above all, suffer for our ignorance.
-So, every eye, every heart, every lens turned toward their well-being helps build a model of compassionate co-existence and ahimsa — the spirit of non-violence toward all — that will someday be our norm, not our anomaly.
+I believe that every eye, every heart, every lens turned toward their well-being helps build a model of compassionate co-existence that will someday be our norm, not our anomaly.

 You can read more the inspiration behind my camera in an interview with Empirical Magazine.

-Bay Nature • Via Magazine (AAA) • Bay Journal • San Francisco Chronicle • Getty Images • Scottish Wildlife Trust • Bluebird Journal • Visual Arts Collective
+– Bay Nature • Via Magazine (AAA) • San Francisco Chronicle • Getty Images • Scottish Wildlife Trust • Bluebird Journal • Visual Arts Collective.

-Featured cover photos include: Colorado Review • U.S. Fish and Wildlife Magazine • Functional Ecology Magazine • Penguin Publishing’s “Morning Glory” • Puget Sound Partnership’s “State of the Sound” • Acker Records album art (A more complete list of credits is here: Published Images)
+– Featured cover photos include U.S. Fish and Wildlife Magazine • Penguin Publishing’s “Morning Glory” • Puget Sound Partnership’s “State of the Sound.”
+(A more complete list of credits is here: Published Images.)

 Writing + Research

-I’m an independent book researcher, credited in 16 best-selling books and four book series.
+• I’m an independent researcher for authors James Patterson and Maxine Paetro, credited in 16 books and four book series.